stanleylcao/ImitationLearning/README.md

 # ImitationLearning

-For the final results of this research, please see file in this repo titled: `CURIS_Research_Poster_FINAL.pdf`
+For the final results of this research, please see file in this repo titled: `CURIS research poster_FINAL.pdf`